-For me, they’re one of the most creative mediums out there.
-Gaming as a transmedia format goes above and beyond the standard scope of ‘something to entertain yourself with when you’re bored’.
+For me, gaming is one of the most creative mediums out there.
+As a transmedia format, it goes above and beyond the standard scope of ‘something to entertain yourself with when you’re bored’.
 Entire universes and fandoms exist through gaming, and exploring these can be a great way to spark your own creativity.
-Whether its creating fanfiction, game art or even learning how to write your own game narratives, gaming can provide a wealth of creative outlets.
+Whether it’s creating fanfiction, game art or even learning how to write your own game narratives, gaming can provide a wealth of creative outlets.

 A bit of an obvious one, but ultimately timeless.
 Reading is another one of the best ways to re-ignite your own creativity.
 Use some of this locked-down time to read into new worlds, educate yourself through autobiography or even pick up a textbook.
 Reading to help yourself learn a new skill can be really creatively refreshing.

 Read around a topic that interests you and allow your brain to reconnect with its natural love of language.
 You may find that you’re feeling more relaxed and that those creative ideas flow from you more naturally as a result.